patientsnotpassports/patientsnotpassports.github.io/campaign/take-action-as-a-healthcare-worker.md

 ### Present at a Grand Round

 Deliver a Grand Round examining the policy and charging regulations in detail.
-Everything you need to do this, from [key arguments](/learn/key-arguments.html) to power-point presentations are on our [resources page](/campaign/resources.html).
+Everything you need to do this, from [key arguments](/learn/key-arguments.html) to powerpoint presentations are on our [resources page](/campaign/resources.html).

 Present a case you have encountered at a Schwartz Round to discuss the emotional and social impact on you and your colleagues.

-Present a case specific to your department at audit, clinical governance or morbidity and mortality meetings to discuss actual or potential harm relating to these regulations.
+Present a case specific to your department at audit, clinical governance, or morbidity and mortality meetings to discuss actual or potential harm relating to these regulations.

 If you'd like support with something specific then [contact us](#contact-details).

 ### Raise the issue with your union

-Unions are a powerful voice in the workplace and we should encourage them to speak out on the things that effect how we work.
+Unions are a powerful voice in the workplace and we should encourage them to speak out on the things that affect how we work.

 ##### Discuss the policy in your union meeting